Mein Kampf in Arabic: Attempts at revision

 A German diplomat in Cairo suggested that instead of deleting the offending passage about Arabs, it would be better to add to the introduction a statement that "Egyptian people 'were differentially developed and that the Egyptians standing at a higher level themselves do not want to be placed on the same level with their numerous backward fellow Egyptians.
 Otto von Hentig, a staff member of the German foreign ministry, suggested that the translation should be rewritten in a style "that every Muslim understands: the Koran," to give it a more sacred tone.
 He said that "a truly good Arabic translation would meet with extensive sympathy in the whole Arabic speaking world from Morocco to India."
 Eventually, the translation was sent to Arab nationalism advocate Shakib Arslan.
 Arslan, who lived in Geneva, Switzerland, was an editor of La Nation arabe, an influential Arab nationalist paper.
 He also was a confidant of Haj Amin al-Husseini, a Palestinian Arab nationalist and Muslim leader in the British Mandate of Palestine, who met with Hitler.

 Arslan's 960-page translation was almost completed when the Germans requested to calculate the cost of the first 10,000 copies to be printed with "the title and back of the flexible cloth binding... lettered in gold."
 On 21 December 1938, the project was rejected by the German Ministry of Propaganda because of the high cost of the projected publication.

+The German Arabist Hans Wehr, a member of the Nazi party and leader of an Arabic–German translation dictionary project that led to the publication of Arabisches Wörterbuch für die Schriftsprache der Gegenwart (1952), believed the Nazi government should ally with the Arabs against England and France.
+The dictionary project was funded by the Nazi government, which intended to use it to translate Mein Kampf into Arabic.
+Hedwig Klein, a German-Jewish Arabist, was among the scholars who contributed to the project.
+Despite her contributions, Klein was murdered in Auschwitz in 1942.

 There was also a pamphlet published in 1939 by Abder-Rahmane Fitrawe called Le racisme et l'Islam ("Racism and Islam") which consisted of political cartoons to alert the Muslim community of Algeria of Nazism and fascism, along with excerpts of Mein Kampf in both Arabic and French.